cloudmesh-community/book/chapters/doc/piazza.md

 needed.
 Please let us know.

 We provide next a list of example folders that we have used in previous classes and list their purpose.
-Please helo us to add folders form your class.
+Please help us to add folders form your class.

   Folder       Description